-Melissa Gilbert is remembering Anna "Patty Duke" Pearce after her death on Tuesday morning.
+Melissa Gilbert is remembering Anna "Patty Duke" Pearce after her death

 The Little House on the Prairie star tells ET in a moving statement, "Anna was my dear friend, teacher, and a second mother."